 Bernabé Yujra coordinated the work of BQEF in Bolivia informally in 2002.
 In 2003, he worked half-time for BQEF while retaining his job as a teacher.
 Since January 2004 Bernabé has been working full-time for BQEF.
 He now has a 3/4 time assistant, Juan, who helps with organizing workshops and keeping records.
 Former intern Alicia Lucasi also works part-time in the office, prmarily with scholarship students, volunteers and the Student Residence program.

 Bernabé brings to his work 20 years of experience as a teacher, several terms on the Executive Committee of INELA, six years working with Quaker Bolivia Link, and the respect of Friends in Santidad, Amigos Central, and INELA Yearly Meetings.

 Student-Initiated Volunteer Service Program

 Three students from Guilford College traveled to Bolivia in May-July of 2003.
 They assisted with English classes in the Quaker schools and taught evening classes for adults.
 It was a great success and was followed that fall by Haverford graduate (and later BQEF board member) Sarah Kaufman volunteering in Bolivia for four months.
 Thus a fifth dimension has been added: volunteer service opportunities.

 Working and Growing Together in the Spirit

 In July 2002 and October 2003, Newton Garver met with educators from Santidad and INELA, all of whom are enthusiastic about BQEF and are working together on this project.
 One vision is that Friends could create model schools in Bolivia, as Friends have done elsewhere.
 The Spirit blows as warmly through this movement in Bolivia as in the US.

 In August of 2004, BQEF contracted for a half-time Coordinator in the US, and later that year we launched our first website.

 Scholarships for higher education (in Bolivia) are the first priority.
-We began with 15 scholarships in 2003 and grew to 40 for 2015.
+We began with 15 scholarships in 2003 and have grown to 45 for 2017.
 Young Friends in Bolivia are enormously grateful.
-We have also established computer and language labs in three Quaker schools, funded additional hours of instruction, initiated both AVP and Quaker Education workshops (in Spanish), enriched language programs through volunteers, and founded an internado in Sorata.
+We established computer and language labs in three Quaker schools, funded additional hours of instruction, initiated both AVP and Quaker Education workshops (in Spanish), enriched language programs through volunteers, and founded an internado in Sorata.

 Bolivian Background: Links to Articles by